premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 --------

-39.How can you find 10 employees with Odd number as Employee ID?
+39.Write a SQL query to find the first 10 employees from a list whose Employee ID's are odd numbers?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)